 It will be easier to find and educate developers in this setup.

-Note: The PWA Kit is only responsible for the front end.
-The back-end integrations such as importing products, prices, and inventory will still need to be done the “old-fashioned” way.
+The PWA Kit is only responsible for the front end.
+Back-end integrations — importing products, prices, inventory — still need to be done the “old-fashioned” way.

 Progressive Web Apps